Morten95/CodeOps_Forum/README.md

 Acknowledgements
 --------
-Hats off for RUNE hjelsvold.
+Hats off for RUNE Hjelsvold.
 We managed to use some of his code from the course Database...
 Google/Stackoveflow for saving us from time to time(or basically all day all night).